 When the emotions finally sink in after a good night’s rest, the first thing that usually comes to everyone’s mind is “What’s next?”
-That’s the magnetic pull of the Alps.
-Many of my beginner clients go on to become avid mountaineers, bagging peaks all around the world.
+That’s the magnetic pull of the Alps and the fantastic climbing options in Chamonix—maybe you’ll go back to the Alps for some rock climbing in the Dolomites.
+Many of my beginner clients go on to become avid mountaineers, bagging peaks all around the world—for example, your future challenge might just be climbing Mount Shasta.
 I hope those of you reading this will also get to experience the unmistakable rush only a big mountain can give!

 The importance of insurance